suzannebellue/starter-hugo-academic/content/research/2021-neighborhood/index.markdown

 ---
 title: "Why Don't Poor Families Move?
 A Spatial Equilibrium Analysis of Parental Decisions with Social Learning"
 author: ''
-shortdate: '01/2023'
+shortdate: '10/2023'
-date: '2023-01-15'
+date: '2023-10-17'
 slug: neighborhoods
 tags:
   -  Publications and working papers
-summary: "In the United States, childhood neighborhood quality shapes adulthood economic opportunities.
-However, most children raised in bottom-quality neighborhoods still live in low-quality neighborhoods in adulthood.
-Could childhood neighborhood directly affect adulthood choices?
-I develop a quantitative spatial model of parental decisions that incorporates a novel mechanism: social learning about the technology of skill formation.
-Segregation generates information frictions that systematically distort parents' subjective beliefs and behavior.
+summary: "In the United States, less-educated parents tend to choose lower levels of parental inputs: they reside in bad neighborhoods and allocate little time to parent-child activities.
+I propose a spatial overlapping generation model of parental decisions about time and neighborhood quality with imperfect information and social learning.
+Specifically, young agents learn about the relevance of parental inputs through observing their neighbors.
+Crucially, however, they are prone to misinferences as they may not be able to perfectly correct for selection induced by income segregation.
 I calibrate the model using several United States representative datasets.
-The calibrated model matches targeted and non-targeted parental behavior and generates an endogenous distribution of subjective beliefs.
-I find a relatively modest level of delusion that increases the income Gini index by 3% and the intergenerational rank-rank slope by 12%.
+The calibrated model matches targeted and non-targeted parental behavior moments across socioeconomic groups.
+I find a relatively modest level of parental delusion that increases inequality by 3% (income Gini index) and social immobility by  12% (intergenerational rank-rank).
 A housing voucher policy improves the neighborhood quality of eligible families, raising children's future earnings.
-When scaling up the policy, long-run and general equilibrium responses in subjective beliefs amplify the policy effects.
+When scaling up the policy, long-run and general equilibrium responses in parental beliefs amplify the policy effects.
 Inequality reduces, and intergenerational mobility improves."
 featured: yes
 full_abstract: false
 paper_link: /research/neighborhoods/Bellue_JMP_Neighborhoods.pdf